marcaddeo/clparse/README.md

                                    json, yaml, yml, markdown, md]
     -s, --separator <separator>    Sets the separator character used between version and date in a release heading [default: -]
+    -w, --wrap-at <wrap-at>        Specify how many characters to wrap change entries at [default: 80]

 ARGS:
     <FILE>    The CHANGELOG file to parse.
 This should be either a Markdown, JSON, or Yaml representation of a